Codeception/Codeception/docs/03-AcceptanceTests.md

 </form>
 ```

-From a user's perspective, a form consists of fields which should be filled in, and then an update or submit button clicked:
+From a user's perspective, a form consists of fields which should be filled in, and then a submit button clicked:

 ```php
 <?php